Jun 05, 2018 By Team YoungWonks *

 Prize: Upto 1,000 USD, medals and certificates

 An open platform robotics competition, RoboRAVE International is an international technology competition ideal for school students; it can feature any robot, using any software and any participant.
 Eligible teams comprise two to four players, one robot and one coach.
 Thus the participants can be from elementary, middle or high school students and even Big Kids (which includes University students, teachers, engineers, hobbyists, etc).
 Those up to the challenge could compete in a higher division, but they can’t take part in multiple divisions of the same challenge.
 Challenges vary from building and programming robots that can do the following: complete mazes, climb steep inclined planes, light and extinguish fire without contact, exhibit innovation, win at jousting/ sumo and carry out various tasks despite weighing less than an air vehicle.
-In 2018, it was held in Albuquerque, New Mexico, and its regional editions this year (2019) include RoboRAVE California, RoboRAVE North America and RoboRAVE Turkey.
+Its regional editions last year (2019) were RoboRAVE California, RoboRAVE North America and RoboRAVE Turkey.

 Intel International Science and Engineering Fair